BlueStamp-Engineering-2022/Vedant_BSE_Project/index.md

 Facial Recognition Door Lock:
-The facial recognition door lock uses the faces of saved people to open a door lock.
-When the "bell" is rung it takes a picture and compares it to those who are allowed to come through.
-If the face matches a face in the data base then that person is let through the door.
+The facial recognition door lock uses stored images of people's faces as a database to open a door lock.
+When the "bell" is rung, the raspberry pi takes a picture and stores the image into a bucket.
+The program automatically extracts a face from the newly added image and compares it with the faces stored in the dynamoDB collection.
+If a match is detected, the lock will open for five seconds to let the guest in.
+If no match is detected, the image is sent as an email to the user and the lock won't trigger.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|